x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

 - Your message was routed to the wrong email server.

 ## I got this bounce message.
-How do I fix it?
+How do I fix this issue?

 Typically, you can't fix the problem yourself.
 You'll need the recipient or the recipient's email admin to fix the configuration on their end.
 However, here are some steps that you can try: